- Home

 8. Leafy green vegetables

-Green leafy vegetables, including broccoli, kale, collards, cabbage, and Swiss chard, are a great source of calcium – as well as several key vitamins and minerals like magnesium and vitamins C and K.
+Green leafy vegetables, including broccoli, kale, collards, cabbage, and Swiss chard, are a great source of calcium, as well as several key vitamins and minerals like magnesium and vitamins C and K.

 To up your intake, why not add a serving of leafy greens to your dinner?
-Or blitz them into a pasta sauce if you’d prefer to mask their taste!
+Or blitz them into a pasta sauce if you’d prefer to mask their taste.

 9. Bell peppers

-According to research, bell peppers may help to protect bone and cartilage cells – largely due to their high vitamin C content.
+According to research, bell peppers may help protect bone and cartilage cells – largely due to their high vitamin C content.

 Bell peppers also contain manganese and other trace minerals, which are linked with a lower risk of osteoporosis.